postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

 The Parliament has adopted the following Act of the Czech Republic:

-P A R T  on E
+P A R T   O N E

 FIREARMS AND AMMUNITION